Yug34/megalith/src/content/blog/asserting-your-assumptions.md

 }
 ```

-Every assertion you apply here acts as documentation about what the environment assumes is an invariant
-that must hold true, and enforces it so you can move forward with the confidence that your assumptions are correct.
+Every assertion you apply here enforces what the environment needs to be invariant so you can move forward with the confidence that your assumptions are correct.

 <hr />